macan88/digiswap-api/README.md

-# 🍌 ApeSwap API
+# DigiDex API

-The `digiswap-api` repo is the primary API repository for [ApeSwap.Finance](https://digiswap.finance), which is a leading DeFi Hub on BNB Chain, Polygon, and Ethereum focused on offering a premier trading experience.
+The `digiswap-api` repo is the primary API repository for [digidex.Finance](https://digidex.finance), which is a leading DeFi Hub on BNB Chain

 ## Getting Started